R. A. Dickey: Pitching style

 Dickey relied primarily on the knuckleball, using it around 80% of the time.
 His repertoire was rounded out by two-seam and four-seam fastballs (82–85 mph) and a rare changeup (76–78 mph).
 Dickey's knuckleball came in two forms — a "slow" knuckler in the low-to-mid 70s that has been clocked as low as 54 mph, and a "fast" one in the upper 70s, sometimes reaching as fast as 83 mph.
 Dickey tended to use the slow knuckleball when he was behind in the count, and used the fast one when he was ahead.
 However, he resorted to a fastball in most 3–0 and 3–1 counts.

 International career

 Dickey was a member of the Team USA at the 1996 Olympics that won a bronze medal in Atlanta.
 Dickey started two games, recording wins in both.
 Seventeen years later, Dickey once again pitched for Team USA in the 2013 World Baseball Classic.
-He started two games, going 0–1 with a 5.00 ERA.
+He started two games, going 0–1 after allowing 5 runs in 9 innings as the Americans finished in sixth place.